2026 MCAT Study Guide — Everything You Need to Prepare

 How Long Does the MCAT Take?

 Including breaks, the MCAT takes 7.5 hours.
-Each of the four MCAT sections takes 90-95 minutes to complete, and each section is broken up by an optional break between 10 and 30 minutes long.
+Each of the four MCAT sections takes 90-95 minutes to complete, and each section is broken up by an optional 10-30 minute break.

 MCAT Length infographic including breaks